 We offer recruitment assistance, customized training to maximize worker retention, educational workshops, labor market information and community resources.
 And for those businesses expanding or relocating to Carroll County, we offer resources and networking assistance.

-Carroll County Business/Employment Resource Center offers many ways to help you find a job!
+Carroll County Workforce Development offers many ways to help you find a job!
 Job seekers will find access to hundreds of current job listings, an extensive career and employment resource lab, professional career assessment and counseling; individual skill development and job search workshops; training; one-on-one assistance with resume and interview preparation and job fairs featuring local major employers.

 Best of all, these services are free of charge!

 Our goal is to help any youth between 14-21 prepare for a productive and meaningful adulthood.

 We help youths explore career and training opportunities, and find and keep the right job.
 We encourage and assist in obtaining a high school diploma or GED, and continue lifelong learning.
 To this end, we partner with the Carroll Community College to assist in preparation for the GED and graduation requirements.